 Why Saving Late in Life is Often Easier

 But an even bigger problem may be behavioral.
-Since your life up to this point is required that virtually all of your income go to pay expenses allocating some of it towards savings is simply beyond your behavioral norm.
+Since your life up to this point has required that virtually all of your income go to pay expenses, allocating some of it towards savings is simply beyond your behavioral norm.

 How to Save for Retirement Even if You Never Did up to this Point

-As your savings increase, your ability to save it comes real.
-That’s important!
+As your savings increase, your ability to save becomes real.
+That?s important!
 Savers develop confidence about their ability to save money.
 Once you do, you can become unstoppable.

-Once again, don’t get hung up on “only” saving a small amount of money.
-If you haven’t saved up anything up to this point, any money that you can save is a definite step forward.
+Once again, don?t get hung up on ?only? saving a small amount of money.
+If you haven?t saved anything up to this point, any money that you can save is a definite step forward.

 An Example of Going from Zero Savings to $100,000+ by Age 70